superlucky84/lithent/packages/wwact/README.md

   WDom,
 } from 'wwact';

+// When the value is updated from the parent component, the function declared inside is executed, so you need to use the `props.` call by reference to output the latest value of the updated property.
 // childen is passed as the second argument. function CustomComponent(props: { parentValue: number }, children: WDom[]) {
   // Create a responsive object.
 If this value changes, retry the render.